sgmurphy/wordpress-plugins/wp-external-links/readme.txt

 1. Use `wpel_before_apply_link`-action to ignore your links (f.e. containing certain class or data-attribute)
 1. Use `wpel_apply_settings`-filter to ignore complete post, pages, categories etc

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/wp-external-links)

 == Screenshots ==